WAYNE McGREGOR CBE

 TED Talk - A Choreographer's Creative Process in Real Time, Courtesy of TED Conferences LLC

-In 1992 McGregor founded Random Dance, which has grown into Studio Wayne McGregor to encompass his extensive creative output in fields both beyond, and in dialogue with dance.
-Company Wayne McGregor, his ensemble of highly skilled dancers, was the original instrument through which McGregor evolved his distinctive visual style, revealing the movement possibilities of the body in ever more precise degrees of articulation.
-McGregor has made over thirty works for the company and today it continues to be his laboratory for ambitious and experimental new choreography, touring his work across the UK and around the world.
+In 1992 McGregor founded Random Dance (now Company Wayne McGregor), his ensemble of highly skilled dancers and laboratory for ambitious and experimental new choreography, revealing the movement possibilities of the body in ever more precise degrees of articulation.
+McGregor has made over thirty works for the company, which have and continue to tour across the UK and around the world.
 Company Wayne McGregor is Resident Company at Sadler’s Wells, London.

 Studio Wayne McGregor is the creative engine of McGregor’s life-long choreographic enquiry into thinking through and with the body.
 It encompasses his own touring company of dancers, Company Wayne McGregor; creative collaborations across dance, film, music, visual art, technology and science; and highly specialized learning, engagement and research programmes.
 In March 2017 Studio Wayne McGregor moved into its own newly created studio space at Here East in Queen Elizabeth Olympic Park, a shared space for making where the creative brains of the day can exchange knowledge and invent together.